Skip to content

 Module electronics

 SunSolve Yield models the full electrical behaviour of photovoltaic modules using a physically based circuit approach.
 Each solar cell is represented by a one-diode equivalent circuit, connected in a network that replicates the module’s true electrical layout — including series and parallel strings, interconnects, and optional bypass diodes.
 The light-generated current for every cell is derived from the ray-traced optical absorption, and temperature-dependent electrical parameters are solved at each time step to determine current–voltage (IV) characteristics and module output.
-This approach provides a consistent, physics-based link between optical, thermal, and electrical domains within the simulation.
+This approach provides a consistent link between optical, thermal, and electrical domains within the simulation.

 This page focuses on how SunSolve Yield connects and solves cell models at the module level (strings, interconnects, and bypass diodes).
 The underlying solar cell equivalent circuit model, including assumptions and governing equations, is documented separately in Equivalent circuit model.

-The connectors define how cell strings are joined together and may be one of four types:
+Connectors define how cell strings are joined together and may be one of four types:

 IB={IS,B[exp(VBDNBVT)1],VBD>3NVTIS,B[1+exp(3NBVTVBDe)3],VBD3NVTI_B = \begin{cases} I_{S,B} \cdot \left[ \exp \left( \frac{V_{BD}}{N_B V_T} \right) - 1 \right], & V_{BD} > -3 \cdot N V_T \\ -I_{S,B} \cdot \left[ 1 + \exp \left( \frac{3 \cdot N_B V_T}{V_{BD} \cdot e} \right)^3 \right], & V_{BD} \le -3 \cdot N V_T \end{cases}